Archive for November, 2008

 Because of those changes our expenses are so low that we’ve been able to do nothing for the last four years but sing and speak (100 times a year) and blog on behalf of Compassion, at no charge to the public.

-When you visit http://www.shaungroves.com/freemusic, you’ll see a small link to compassion.com.
-My hope is that thousands of you will download “Kingdom Coming” for free, enjoy it, and then click that link and decide to meet the physical and spiritual needs of a child through a local church in the developing world by sponsoring them.
+My hope is that thousands of you will enjoy “Kingdom Coming”, and then decide to meet the physical and spiritual needs of a child through a local church in the developing world by sponsoring them.

-Helping me spread “Kingdom Coming” and the free music download page is helping bring the Kingdom (God’s will done on earth as it is in heaven) to the developing world.
+Helping me spread “Kingdom Coming” is helping bring the Kingdom (God’s will done on earth as it is in heaven) to the developing world.

 Thank you for listening, giving and passing this music and message on.